o-wrobel/CaveSlave/README.md

 WASD to move the camera around

-Up and down arrow keys to zoom in and out
+E and Q to respectively zoom in and out

 Left mouse button to place a tile

-Right mouse button to cycle between tiles
+Right mouse button to delete a tile

+Spacebar to cycle between tiles to place

+Esc to exit